gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 What?
 Who?
 Who is that?
 Who are we?
-No, who am *I*, I I I me me me I am me I am *me* I remember now I am not a pair of boots that is just a shape a form a container I am *me* and I am home and---oh, my love, is that you?
+No, who am *I*, I I I me me me I am me I am *me* I remember now I am not a pair of boots that is just a shape a form a container I am *me* and I am home and—oh, my love, is that you?
 After so long, is that you?
 It is!
 It *is*!
 I am *home*.

 </section>